Skip to main content

 Please have a list of your child’s prescription and over-the-counter medications, the medicine bottles, and a list of your child’s known allergies available at each visit.

-If your child receives care from multiple providers or services lines at the Children’s Hospital of Philadelphia, we encourage you to start a Care Binder that can help you organize your child's care for your family's benefit.
-It's a compact way for you to keep all important documents about your child's care in one place.
+If your child receives care from multiple providers or service lines at the Children’s Hospital of Philadelphia (CHOP), we encourage you to start a "Care Binder."
+A Care Binder is a notebook or binder used to organize important information related to your child's care needs.
+It is a compact way to keep track of all the important documents about your child's care in one place.

 Your child’s first home care visit

-• Introduce our services and your child's home care team
+• Introduce our services and your child's Home Care team

 • Discuss the services ordered by your child's physician